bgarret/google-analytics-rails/README.markdown

-Fast Google Analytics setup for Rails.
+Fast Google Analytics setup for Rails 3.
 This gem is mostly intended for small to medium websites with a simple analytics strategy.

 Installation
 ============